Pizzi (Portuguese footballer): Al Wahda

-In the summer of 2022, Pizzi was not in the plans of new Benfica manager Roger Schmidt and was courted by several Middle Eastern clubs; he signed for Al Wahda FC of the UAE Pro League under compatriot manager Carlos Carvalhal as they offered him a two-year contract worth a net amount of €2 million per year.
+In the summer of 2022, Pizzi was not in the plans of new Benfica manager Roger Schmidt and was courted by several Middle Eastern clubs; he signed for Al Wahda of the UAE Pro League under compatriot manager Carlos Carvalhal as they offered him a two-year contract worth a net amount of €2 million per year.

 Braga

-On 30 January 2023, Pizzi returned to Portugal's top flight, having rescinded his contract with Al Wahda to join Braga.
+On 30 January 2023, Pizzi returned to Portugal's top flight, having rescinded his contract with Al Wahda to join Braga on an 18-month deal.
+He scored his first goal on 8 April in a 4–1 home win over Estoril, nearly 16 years after first joining the club and 12 years after his first professional appearance for them; four days later he scored and assisted Simon Banza in a 5–0 win at Nacional in the first leg of the Taça de Portugal semi-final.

+In August 2023, Pizzi scored in each leg of a 7–1 aggregate win over Serbia's TSC in the Champions League third qualifying round.

+APOEL

+On 7 September 2024, Pizzi joined Cypriot First Division club APOEL.

+Estoril

+On 4 June 2025, Pizzi signed a two-year contract with Estoril.

 International career

 Pizzi made his debut for Portugal on 14 November 2012 in a friendly with Gabon, scoring through a penalty in an eventual 2–2 draw in Libreville.

 He was selected for the 2017 FIFA Confederations Cup in Russia, playing two matches as the Portuguese finished third.